Berns-C/yugioh-tcg-cards-api/README.md

    ```

 3. Set up environment variables:
-   - Create a `config.env` file in the env directory.
+   - Create a `config.env` file in the root directory.
    - Add environment-specific variables:
      - `NODE_ENV` - Set environment (development or production)'
      - `PORT` - Set port for the project.